Learning how to understand and make peace with your childhood is one of the most healing and empowering experiences you could ever go through.

 - Reconnect with your inner child and learn how to care for it in a way your parents never could.
 This is called inner child work.

 - Keep an active daily journal in which you self-reflect.
 This will help you become more self-aware.
+Learn more about how to journal.

 - Express your emotions in a healthy way, particularly any anger you have inside.